-JSTOR provides the Full text of core arts and sciences research journals in many subject areas.
+JSTOR provides the Full text of 100+ core research journals in many subject areas.
 Coverage starts at the beginning year of publication and includes all but the most recent years (as required by the publisher).
 Each year an additional year of currently published titles is made available.
+More subject areas and additional titles are being added regularly.